malhaar2002/quantum-connect-4/README.md

 - If a player plays a gate, nothing is updated immediately (except when the swap gate is applied).
 2. Gates:
 - Each player has a limited number of gates.
-Number of Gates per Player
   - NOT Gate: 2
   - Hadamard Gate: 1
   - Swap Gate: 1
   - CNOT Gate: 1
   - Noise Gate: 1

 ### Gate Rules
 1. NOT Gate: